kkm24132/Mentoring_Enablement/README.md

 ## (Step: Infinity) Continuous Learning, Stay Current
 This is all about continuous learning - what I refer as CD learning - Continuous Deep Learning.
 Sky is the limit.
 Keep yourself up to date and continue to learn.
 There is no end to it.

+## Quick Checklist for various levels

+### Beginner Level - Data and AI

+- [ ] Academia background of Mathematics and Statistics
+- [ ] Exposure to Programming skills
+- [ ] Understanding of Story telling
+- [ ] Understanding of Methodology to drive business problems to data problems
+- [ ] Understanding of Business KPIs and Drivers
+- [ ] Exposure to environment, tools and technologies at a high level
+- [ ] Exposure toPython or R
+- [ ] Data Visualization and EDA

+### Intermediate Level - Data and AI

+- [ ] Understanding of all that is required at a "Beginner Level"
+- [ ] Ability to formulate different techniques for a problem
+- [ ] Familiarity with Python and R with a grip on one of those strongly
+- [ ] Strong applied skills in EDA
+- [ ] Strong story telling and Data visualization
+- [ ] Machine Learning
+- [ ] Deep Learning

 ## Typical Use Cases by Industry (Illustrative)